thewhistleorg/thewhistle/dev/development-workflow.md

 http://thewhistle-staging-pr-99.herokuapp.com.

-The review app **must** have NODE_ENV set to _development_ (the Heroku default is production); it will also require the `DB_USERS` and `DB_TEST` environment variables set, and potentially the `WUNDERGROUND_API_KEY` if weather conditions are to be fetched, and  `SMTP_*` environment variables if e-mails are to be sent from the review app.
+The review app **must** have NODE_ENV set to _development_ (the Heroku default is production); it will also require the `DB_USERS` and organisation db environment variables set, and potentially others.

 Also since a subdomain cannot be specified when running the review app, the `SUBAPP` environment variable will have to be set to either _admin_ or _report_ as appropriate.